grinnell-cs/csc151-images/_eboards/eboard38-2.md

 ### Upcoming work

 * Monday, 5 May 2025
+    * MP9 due tonight.
+Please do only one submission per group.
     * [SoLA 4](../la) released at 4pm!
     * _Topics from Phase One_ (**4**): Collaboration, Decomposition,
       Lambda-free anonymous procedures (aka cut and compose), Primitive types